yinwu173/green-graphic-circle/README.md

 ## About the Project

-* AS a freelance web developer, I WANT to generate a simple logo for my projects, SO THAT I don't have to pay a graphic designer.
+* This project allows us to become freelance web developers, enabling us to generate a simple log for any project they may come across.
+It enables us to become our own graphic designers.

 ## Acceptance Criteria